The Early Bird

-The Early Bird is a 1965 British comedy film directed by Robert Asher and starring Norman Wisdom.
-It also features Edward Chapman, Bryan Pringle, Richard Vernon, John Le Mesurier and Jerry Desmonde.
-It was the first Norman Wisdom film to be shot in colour.
+The Early Bird is a 1965 British comedy film directed by Robert Asher and starring Norman Wisdom, Edward Chapman, Bryan Pringle, Richard Vernon, John Le Mesurier and Jerry Desmonde.
+It was the first Norman Wisdom film to be shot in colour and one of the last he made for Rank.
 The title is taken from the expression "the early bird catches the worm".

-Synopsis
+Plot

-Wisdom's character works for Grimsdale's Dairy as a milkman, in competition with Consolidated Dairies, an ever-growing rival company under the management of Walter Hunter (played by Jerry Desmonde).
+Norman Pitkin works for Grimsdale's Dairy as a milkman, in competition with Consolidated Dairies, an ever-growing rival company under the management of Walter Hunter.

-Much of the humour centres on classic slapstick comedy, with Norman encountering various comedic escapades.
+Much of the humour centres on slapstick comedy, with Norman encountering various comedic escapades.
 These include being dragged around Mr Hunter's garden by an errant lawnmower and using the fire brigade's high pressure hosepipes to blast firemen off their ladders, after being called to a suspected fire at Consolidated Dairies' HQ.